petersieg/wii_homebrew/vecx/README.md

 Usage
 -----

-Wii port of Vecx.
+* Wii port of Vecx.
+Must use USB keyboard!
+* Buttons: asdf and cursor keys

-Until I have any game selector, please copy:
+* Until I have any game selector,
+* please copy:

-from rom dir name.bin to rom.bin
+* from rom dir name.bin to rom.bin

-from overlay dir name.bmp to overlay.bmp
+* from overlay dir name.bmp to overlay.bmp

 Authors
 -------